 6.1 Can I make peanut butter oatmeal cookies without eggs?

-Yes, for an egg-free version, use flaxseed meal mixed with water as a binder.
-Typically, 1 tablespoon of flaxseed meal mixed with 2.5 tablespoons of water substitutes one egg.
+Yes, use flaxseed meal mixed with water as an egg replacer.
+Mix 1 tablespoon flaxseed meal with 2.5 tablespoon water to replace 1 egg.

 6.2 What type of peanut butter is best for baking?